vossi1/v6510/readme.md

 v.3 now without PHI2 selection, because the v6510 only works with buffered PHI2!

 :x:**Gerber v.3 have only minimal changes, but they are currently untested.
-I will remove this when I have the first pcb here and it's tested successfully!**
+I will remove this note when I have the first pcb here and it's tested successfully!**

 **[Schematic](https://github.com/vossi1/v6510/blob/master/v6510_v3.png)**